akarshchauhan15/Periodic-Table-Element-Reviser/README.md

 - Click start on the confirmation page to begin playing.
 - Enter the respective answer for the question asked.
 - After all elements are done, the results will be revealed on the next page.
-- The scrollable list contains the answers user typed and correct one next to them if the answer is wrong.
+- The scrollable list contains the answers user typed or correct one next to them if it is wrong.
--
-# Images